Cloud-SPAN/03genomics/_episodes/02-organization.md

 ---
-title: "Project Organization"
+title: "Project organisation"
 teaching: 15
 exercises: 15
 questions:
-- "How can I organize my file system for a new bioinformatics project?"
+- "How can I organise my file system for a new bioinformatics project?"
 - "How can I document my work?"
 objectives:
 - "Create a file system for a bioinformatics project."
 - "Explain what types of files should go in your `docs`, `data`, and `results` directories."
 - "Use the `history` command and a text editor like `nano` to document your work on your project."
 keypoints:
-- "Spend the time to organize your file system when you start a new project.
+- "Spend the time to organise your file system when you start a new project.
 Your future self will thank you!"
 - "Always save a write-protected copy of your raw data."
 ---

 # Getting your project started

-Project organization is one of the most important parts of a sequencing project, and yet is often overlooked amidst the excitement of getting a first look at new data.
-Of course, while it's best to get yourself organized before you even begin your analyses, it's never too late to start, either.
+Project organisation is one of the most important parts of a sequencing project, and yet is often overlooked amidst the excitement of getting a first look at new data.
+Of course, while it's best to get yourself organised before you even begin your analyses, it's never too late to start, either.

 You should approach your sequencing project similarly to how you do a biological experiment and this ideally begins with experimental design.
 We're going to assume that you've already designed a beautiful